Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Optimizing Strategic Robustness

-We extend the repeated bimatrix game with a \bimatrixactor{} which actively participates as another player.
-The setting is now a $4$-player, general-sum, normal-form game on a randomly generated $7 \times 7 \times 7 \times 7$ payoff matrix, with the same action and payoff rules as shown in Figure \ref{fig:envs:bimatrix}.
-In this game, we consider the following (non-\bimatrixactor{}) agent behaviors: \begin{enumerate} \item Behaviors from \emph{vanilla RL agents}.
-These agents experience the original reward function $\rew_i$. \item Behaviors from \emph{adversarial RL agents}.
-Adversarial agents (Adv) experience a modified reward $\rew'_i = \rew_i - Q \robustagentreward$ where $Q$ parameterizes how adversarial they are: larger $Q$ equates greater adversarialness. \item Behaviors from \emph{risk-averse agents}.
-Risk-averse agents (RiskAv) experience a modified reward $\rew_i' = \frac{\rew_i^{1 - \isoeta} - 1}{1 - \isoeta}$, where $\isoeta > 0$ parameterizes their risk aversion with higher values equating to greater risk aversion. \item Behaviors sampled by our algorithm, Algorithm \ref{alg:dynamicmechanism}. \end{enumerate} Figure \ref{fig:nmatrixperf} shows the average rewards of \bimatrixactor{}s trained (rows) and evaluated (columns) on each of these types of agents.
-We make three key observations.
-First, \bimatrixactor{}s trained on one type of agent generally perform better when evaluated on the same type of agent (diagonal entries).
-Second, \bimatrixactor{}s trained with our adversarial sampling scheme perform better across the board.
+\paragraph{Setup.} The setting is now a $4$-player, general-sum, normal-form game on a randomly generated $7 \times 7 \times 7 \times 7$ payoff matrix, with the same action and payoff rules as shown in Figure \ref{fig:envs:bimatrix}.
+Recall that these players will engage one another for $500$ timesteps in an episode.
+Each player $i$ is associated with an ``original'' reward function $\rew_i$; this is the reward function we will have access to during training.
+During test time, we may also encounter other categories of agents that have different reward functions but who are also themselves learned with RL. \begin{enumerate} \item \emph{Vanilla}: $\rew_i$. \item \emph{Adversarial} (Adv): $\rew'_i = \rew_i - Q \robustagentreward$; larger $Q$ is more adversarial. \item \emph{Risk-averse} (RiskAv): $ \rew_i' = (\rew_i^{1 - \isoeta} - 1)/\brck{1 - \isoeta}$; higher $\isoeta$ is more risk averse. \end{enumerate}

+\paragraph{Results.} Figure \ref{fig:nmatrixperf} shows the average rewards of principals trained (rows) and evaluated (columns) on each type of agents.
+We observe three key trends.
+First, principals trained on one type of agent generally perform better when evaluated on the same type of agent (diagonal entries).
+Second, principals trained with our adversarial sampling scheme perform better across the board.
 Third, the robustness gains of our adversarial sampling scheme are stronger when $\epsilon$ is large.
 This is expected as $\epsilon$ parameterizes the adversarial strength of our sampling scheme.
 For small $\epsilon$, adversarial sampling reduces to random sampling as the CCE constraint is so tight it permits no adversarial deviations.
-We also observed that, even though all methods were run with 20 seeds and filtered down to 10 seeds on a validation set, \ouralgolong{} results remain somewhat noisy.
-This is because \ouralgolong{} can fail to converge when badly initialized.
+We also saw that, even though all methods were run with 20 seeds and filtered down to 10 seeds on a validation set, \ouralgolong{}'s results remain somewhat noisy, as it may not converge when badly initialized.